 - Increase the number of contemporary physical therapists in states encompassing the

 Appalachian region and beyond.

-- Provide an inclusive, student-centered, innovative, and diverse learning environment.
+- Provide an inclusive, student-centered, and diverse learning environment.

 - Demonstrate thorough knowledge and use sound critical reasoning skills to make appropriate